NixOS/rfcs/rfcs/0127-issues-warnings.md

     date = "1970-01-01";
     urls = [ "https://github.com/NixOS/nixpkgs/issues/148779" ];
   };
-  # This one will have no name
+  # This one will have the name "removal"
   removal = {
     # kind = "removal"; # Inferred from attribute key
-    message = "The application has been abandoned upstream, use libfoo instead";
+    message = "The application has been abandoned upstream, use libfoo instead.";
     date = "1970-01-01";
   };
 };